uidaholib/digital-collections-docs/content/collections/06-about.md

 - Writing for the web is different from traditional documents.
 Use short paragraphs and plenty of headings.
 This facilitates reading and access on screen.
 - Always start with a h2 (`##`) level heading.
 The standard nav-menu include is designed to link to h2 level headings only.
 - Use meaningful text in hyperlinks (i.e. don't use pattern of "click here").
+- Don't use double spaces!
+These can get misinterpreted by Markdown engines and cause odd formatting.

 Collection About Pages are written in Markdown.
 Below are some common notes about About pages for our Digital Collections.